Frequently Asked Questions

 Many functions within a particular LC are optional - thus students are often not required to attend.
 Students are generally free to choose those activities that best fit within their respective schedules.
 However, it's important to understand that any activity - be it an LC, an intramural team, or a club - is only as good as the time and energy you are willing to put into it.
 So, the more energy and effort you contribute to your LC and your peers, the more rewarding this experience will be.

-No. Each living and learning community has a separate academic director and its own selection process.
+No. Each learning community has a separate academic director and its own selection process.
 The individuals making the selection decisions have no knowledge of which other communities you applied to.
 The more programs you apply to, the better your chances of being accepted into one of them.

 Yes.
 Most residence halls will have a limited number of spaces for non-LC students.

-You will be notified by via e-mail about your LC acceptance.
+You will be notified via e-mail about your LC acceptance.
 Please watch your university assigned e-mail address (@huskies.bloomu.edu) for your acceptance and other important e-mails.
-Your actual housing assignment and roommate information will be available on ISIS in early August.
+Your actual housing assignment and roommate information will be available on MyHusky in early August.
 Specific hall and room placements are not available until that time.

 Yes!
 All LC courses earn credit toward graduation.
 Check with your LC faculty director for more details.